jce-il-ex/se17b-hw4-learn-tdd-sabagsapir/README.md

 - Name:  Sapir Sabag
 - ID#: 308388636
 - github username: sabagsapir
-- Estimation of hours I worked on it: 3 hours
+- Estimation of hours I worked on it: 3 and a helf hours

 If you have an improvement suggestion or a bug fix for this tutorial, please open an issue [here](https://github.com/jce-il/learn-mocha/issues) or send a PR with a fix.